 We work so hard to prevent fine lines, wrinkles, and uneven skin, but we don’t often consider that our makeup might be perpetuating those issues.
 And while there’s nothing wrong with aging — literally everyone does it — sometimes the way you apply your makeup could have an inadvertent effect and come out looking differently than you intended.
 If you’ve ever applied foundation with the hopes of an even, blurred complexion, you know how frustrating it is to feel like the makeup makes your skin look worse.

 Of course, classic makeup looks will always be beautiful on all ages, but there’s no reason to be wearing makeup that doesn’t make you look like yourself or feel your best.
 It’s all in technique and a little know-how to avoid making fine lines look deeper, your complexion sallow, and dark circles more pronounced.
-The right application process can help negate that feeling that your skin looks more wrinkly when you wear makeup.
+Discovering the right application process and learning how to use a Beautyblender can help negate that feeling that your skin looks more wrinkly when you wear makeup.
 From the wrong foundation and blending methods to an unflattering lipstick shade, these are the errors that are making you look older, and expert-backed tips on how to correct them.
 There’s no “right” or “wrong” way to apply your makeup, mind you — it’s called self-expression for a reason.
 But if your goal is to avoid accidentally looking older when you apply makeup, read up.

 Makeup Mistakes That Make You Look Older

 Makeup can settle into wrinkles and make them look deeper, so it’s best to begin with a flawless base that stops creasing before it starts.
 Unlike regular primers, blurring formulas soften and hide fine lines for a more youthful-looking finish.